MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/best-practices-analyzer/The-number-of-running-or-configured-virtual-machines-must-be-within-supported-li.md

 - Export the virtual machine from the current server and then import it to a new server as described below.
 - Do a live migration:
     - If this server belongs to a failover cluster, use the tools provided with the Failover Clustering feature.
 For instructions, see [Live Migrate, Quick Migrate, or Move a Virtual Machine from Node to Node](http://go.microsoft.com/fwlink/?LinkID=181519).
-    - If this is a standalone server, see these instructions â€” [Configure Live Migration and Migrating Virtual Machines without Failover Clustering](https://technet.microsoft.com//library/jj134199(v=ws.11).aspx)
+    - If this is a standalone server, see these instructions — [Configure Live Migration and Migrating Virtual Machines without Failover Clustering](https://technet.microsoft.com//library/jj134199(v=ws.11).aspx)

 ### To export a virtual machine